-Like oral birth control, Spironolactone is a seemingly unrelated oral medication for treating acne.
+Like oral birth control, Spironolactone is a seemingly unrelated oral acne medication.
 Originally intended to treat high blood pressure and kidney disease, it is also effective for acne.
 Studies have shown that Spironolactone can reduce acne by 50-100%!

 Spironolactone works by blocking androgen receptors in the body, stopping skin cells’ response to “male” androgen hormones, and decreasing circulating androgens.

 While Spironolactone doesn’t have many side effects, it can cause breast tenderness and dizziness from low blood pressure.
 It’s also a diuretic, meaning you’ll urinate more frequently.
 Make sure you drink at least 8 glasses of water a day if you are taking this medication.